Unit 3: Interpreting Perspectives: Greek Myths

 Summarize what happened in "Arachne."

-Explain what lesson Arachne learns and how she learns it.
+Compare the lesson that Arachne learns and how she learns it in two different versions of the myth.

 Explain how the author uses the structural elements of drama to retell the story of Arachne.